dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

   and never changes during the gameplay.

 Changelog:

+Version: 0.39a
+  Fixed distance computing required for certain shots to hit target Fixed imps to continue their jobs after they finish a part of it

 Version: 0.39
   Fixed the v0.38c bug with freeze on computer digging for gold